WouterKlein/plant-humanities/docs/boxwood/README.md

 	title="Boxwood pattern at Oldway Mansion in Devon, England" url="https://upload.wikimedia.org/wikipedia/commons/4/4e/Oldway_Mansion_03.jpg">

-The real issue with boxwood was what sixteenth-century English physician John Gerard described as the “evil and loathsome smell,” which, according to Soderini, was not only “annoying,” but could give one headaches as it “infested the air.”[^ref11] To alleviate this problem, the recommended solution was to plant this shrub in combination with other strongly scented evergreens that mitigated this odor, such as myrtle, mastic, and rosemary.[^ref12] These mixed hedges benefitted from the robust texture of boxwood, while its other selective use, also owed to the thick and dense foliage, concerned planting it in thicket-like bird trapping grounds, _ragnaie_.[^ref13] Yet, compared to other plants that could serve analogous purposes or occupy the same garden spaces, boxwood, in Soderini’s words, was “valued little or not at all.”[^ref14]
+The real issue with boxwood was what sixteenth-century English physician John Gerard described as the “evil and loathsome smell,” which, according to Soderini, was not only “annoying,” but could give one headaches as it “infested the air.”[^ref11] To mitigate the odor, the recommended solution was to plant boxwood in combination with other strongly scented evergreens that mitigated this odor, such as myrtle, mastic, and rosemary.[^ref12] These mixed hedges benefitted from the robust texture of boxwood, while its other selective use, also owed to the thick and dense foliage, concerned planting it in thicket-like bird trapping grounds, _ragnaie_.[^ref13] Yet, compared to other plants that could serve analogous purposes or occupy the same garden spaces, boxwood, in Soderini’s words, was “valued little or not at all.”[^ref14]
 <param ve-image
 	title="Boxwood in Gerard’s herbal"
 	url="https://www.archive.org/download/herballorgeneral00gera_2/page/n1250_w648"